raspberrypilearning/getting-started-with-mu/en/step_7.md

 + Click the **Debug** button to start the debugger.

-The debugger will start and your program will run until it gets to your breakpoint.
+The debugger will start, and your program will run until it gets to the break point.

 ![mu debugger](images/mu_debugger.PNG)

-The line of code highlighted is the code which will be run next.
+The line of code highlighted is the code that will be run next.

-There are 4 buttons on the menu which allow you to control the debugger:
+There are four buttons in the menu that allow you to control the debugger:

-+ `Continue` - starts your program again, it will run until its hits a breakpoint or finishes.
++ **Continue**: starts your program again, which will then run until it hits another break point or finishes.

-+ `Step Over` - runs the next line of code in your program
++ **Step Over**: runs the next line of code in your program

-+ `Step In` - if the next line of code is a function, it will *step in* the function and run it
++ **Step In**: if the next line of code is a function, it will 'step in' the function and run it

-+ `Step Out` - if the program is currently running a function, it will *step out* of the function and return to the line of code which called it.
++ **Step Out**: if the program is currently running a function, it will 'step out' of the function and return to the line of code which called the function.

-There is also a `Debug Inspector` window of the right of the code which shows the current value of any variables being used.
+There is also a Debug Inspector window of the right side of the code, showing the current value of any variables in use.

-+ Press `Step Over` to run the next line of code.
++ Click **Step Over** to run the next line of code.

-The count variable will appear in the debug inspector.
+The count variable will appear in the Debug Inspector.

 ![mu debug inspector](images/mu_debugger2.png)

-+ Keep pressing `Step Over` to run through each line of the program, you will see that `count` never reaches `1` because the `for` loop in the program should go to `0`:
++ Keep clicking **Step Over** to run through each line in the program.
+You will see that `count` never reaches `1`.
+This is because the `for` loop in the program does not reach `0`.
+This is what the program should look like:

 ```python
 print("count down")